Penda's Fen

-"Penda's Fen" is the 16th episode of fourth season of the British BBC anthology TV series Play for Today.
-The episode was a television play that was originally broadcast on 21 March 1974.
-"Penda's Fen" was written by David Rudkin, directed by Alan Clarke, produced by David Rose, and starred Spencer Banks.
+"Penda's Fen" is the 16th episode of the fourth season of the British BBC anthology series Play for Today.
+The episode is a television play that was originally broadcast on 21 March 1974.

 Plot

-Set in the village of Pinvin, near Pershore in Worcestershire, England, against the backdrop of the Malvern Hills, the play is an evocation of conflicting forces within England past and present.
-These include authority, tradition, hypocrisy, landscape, art, sexuality, and most of all, its mystical, ancient pagan past.
-All of this comes together in the growing pains of the adolescent Stephen, a vicar's son, whose encounters include angels, Edward Elgar and King Penda himself.
-The final scene of the play, where the protagonist has an apparitional experience of King Penda and the "mother and father of England", is set on the Malvern Hills.
+Set in the village of Pinvin in Worcestershire, England, the play is an evocation of conflicting forces within England past and present: authority, tradition, hypocrisy, landscape, art, sexuality, and, most of all, its mystical and ancient pagan past.
+All of this comes together in the growing pains of the adolescent Stephen, a vicar's son, whose encounters include angels, Edward Elgar and King Penda.

+Stephen is a devout Anglican traditionalist, believing in the sanctity of marriage and that the role of a family should be to raise children.
+Stephen begins to experience visions of angels and demons, as well as homoerotic visions featuring boys of his school class.
+These cast doubt within him, including in his decision to enlist in the army.
+On his 18th birthday, Stephen learns that he was adopted, and this begins in him a sea change wherein he starts to accept his own hypocrisies and idiosyncrasies.

+The final scene of the play, in which the Stephen has an apparitional experience of King Penda and the "mother and father of England", is set on the Malvern Hills.